 - Migration to Google Cloud: Getting started.

-- Learn more about Anthos and Migrate for Anthos and GKE.
+- Learn more about GKE Enterprise and Migrate to Containers.

 - Read how you can support your migration with Istio mesh expansion.